We teach the practice and theory of interaction design—designing products, services, and interactions to change human behavior and improve the world.

 AC4D is a 440 course-hour program that runs from late August through early May.

-Applications are due by May 15th.
+Early admission applications are due by December 15th.
+Standard admission applications are due by May 15th.
 Learn more.

 Our one year program costs $15,000.
 The first payment of $7,500 is due in the summer, prior to classes beginning, and the second payment is in January (at the half-way point).